voyagermesh/voyager/docs/guides/ingress/http/rewrite-rules.md

 # Header and URL Rewriting

 AppsCode Ingress support header and URL modification at the loadbalancer level.
-To ensure simplicity, the header and rewrite rules follow the HAProxy syntax as it is.
+To ensure simplicity, the backend rules follow the HAProxy syntax as it is.
 To add some rewrite rules for a HTTP path, follow the example below:

 ```yaml
 apiVersion: voyager.appscode.com/v1